Chart Color Schemes

 Educational attainment in Banksia Grove aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has lower university qualification rates at 20.0% compared to the Australian average of 30.4%.
+The area's university qualification rate is 20.0%, significantly lower than the Australian average of 30.4%.
 This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 14.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 41.8% of residents aged 15+ holding them - advanced diplomas (11.5%) and certificates (30.3%).
+Bachelor degrees are most prevalent at 14.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.0%).
+Vocational credentials are common, with 41.8% of residents aged 15+ holding them, including advanced diplomas (11.5%) and certificates (30.3%).

 Frequently Asked Questions - Education